nhsconnect/Digital-Child-Health-CareConnect/pages/explore/explore_event_header_design.md

 ## Linkage Diagram ##

-This Linkage diagram defines the required references that SHALL be made between resources within the DCH Event Message bundle.
-It includes both Header and Payload resources (but omits the DCH-Bundle-1 wrapper).
+This Linkage diagram defines the required references that SHALL be made between resources within the Event Message bundle.
+It includes both Header and Payload resources (but omits the Bundle wrapper).

 <img src="images/explore/MessageHeader.png">